Monitoring System Hardware

 /dev/watchdog, the switch resets itself.

-The watchdog is enabled by default on all supported switches and starts when you boot the switch (before
+Cumulus Linux enables the watchdog by default, which starts when you boot the switch (before

 To disable the watchdog, disable and stop the